 Bo Svenson - Biography

-An award-winning actor, writer, producer and director, Bo Svenson has worked with over one hundred Academy Award winners and/or nominees since he arrived in Hollywood.
+An award-winning actor, writer, producer and director, Bo Svenson has during his career worked with over one hundred Academy Award winners and/or nominees.

-Born in Sweden, Svenson emigrated by himself to the US as a teenager and right away began serving his new country with six years in the U.S. Marines.
-After an honorable discharge, he was in Miami when he was spotted by James Hammerstein Jr. and cast in a revival of South Pacific.
-Bitten by the acting bug, Svenson headed to New York and landed the lead role as Yang Sun in Bertolt Brecht's play The Good Woman of Szechuan at The Circle In The Square Theater in Greenwich Village where he was discovered by the grand dame of casting, Marion Dougherty.
-Dougherty cast him in a starring role in the CBS television series The Freebooters and then as Robert Redford's costar in The Great Waldo Pepper for which he received critical acclaim.
+Born in Sweden to a Russian Jewish mother and a Swedish father, Svenson emigrated by himself to the US as a teenager and began by serving his new country with six years in the U.S. Marines.
+After an honorable discharge, he was spotted in Miami by James Hammerstein Jr. and cast in a revival of South Pacific.
+Curious to find out if acting was for him, he headed to New York where he landed the lead role as Yang Sun in Bertolt Brecht's play The Good Woman of Szechuan at The Circle In The Square Theater in Greenwich Village -- and cast in a starring role in the CBS TV pilot The Freebooters.

-Since then, Svenson continues to capture viewers’ imaginations in numerous roles as diverse as The Creature in the three-hour TV movie Frankenstein; Big Swede in Here Come the Brides; Sheriff Buford Pusser in Walking Tall Part II, Walking Tall Final Chapter and the Walking Tall TV series; crazy football player Jo Bob in North Dallas Forty; heroic airline pilot Captain Campbell in The Delta Force; jealous bar-owner Roy Jennings in Heartbreak Ridge; and cold-blooded killer Ivan in Magnum, P.I.
-Recently, Svenson was seen as the Russian mob boss Vadim in Icarus, Reverend Harmony in Quentin Tarantino’s Kill Bill and as The Colonel in Tarantino’s Inglourious Basterds.
-In fact, of the original The Inglorious Bastards cast, Svenson was the only actor Tarantino included in his homage to the movie.
+Major starring roles followed: Sheriff Buford Pusser in Walking Tall Part II, Walking Tall Final Chapter and the Walking Tall TV series; crazed football player Jo Bob in North Dallas Forty; heroic airline pilot Captain Campbell in The Delta Force; jealous bar-owner Roy Jennings in Clint Eastwood's Heartbreak Ridge; and cold-blooded killer Ivan in Magnum, P.I.

-An accomplished athlete, Svenson has competed in world championships, Olympic selections and international competition in yachting, track, ice hockey, auto racing (NASCAR, PRO-SCCA and FIA) and judo.
-A holder of black belts in judo, karate, and aikido, Svenson has been inducted into the Martial Arts Masters Hall of Fame.
-Now retired from competition, Svenson left the sport after winning a silver in the 2009 USA Judo National Championships, a bronze in the IJF World Judo Masters Championships, and a gold in the 2013 USJA Winter Nationals.
+A black belt in judo, karate, and aikido, he has been inducted into the Martial Arts Masters Hall of Fame.
+He retired from judo competition after winning a silver in the 2009 USA Judo National Championships, a bronze in the IJF World Judo Masters Championships, and a gold in the 2013 USJA Winter Nationals.

 He conducts "Acting for Life - Be All You That You Can Be" seminars in colleges, universities and corporate boardrooms around the globe.